Scunnies/PfDA_Assignment/README.md

 # PfDA_Assignment
 ## Programming for Data Analysis: Assignment December 2022
 ***

+This repository contains my submission for the Programming for Data Analysis module at ATU as part of the Higher Diploma in Computing in Data Analytics.

 ### Assignment Brief:

-The objective of this project is to create a data set by simulating a real-world phenomenon of your own choosing.
-You may pick any phenomenon you wish – you might pick one that is of interest to you in your personal or professional life.
-Then, rather than collect data related to the phenomenon, you should model and synthesise such data using Python.

-Specifically, in this project you should:
+The objective of this project is:

-• Choose a real-world phenomenon that can be measured and for which you could collect at least one-hundred data points across at least four different variables.
+1. Create a data set by simulating a real-world phenomenon of my own choosing based on at least 100 data points across a minimum of four variables.
-• Investigate the types of variables involved, their likely distributions, and their relationships with each other.
+2. Investigate the types of variables involved, their likely distributions, and their relationships with each other.
-• Synthesise/simulate a data set as closely matching their properties as possible.
+3. Synthesise/simulate a data set as closely matching their properties as possible.
-• Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.
+4. Detail research and implement the simulation in a Jupyter notebook.

+### How to download this repository

+Go to the URL for the repository on GitHub at https://github.com/Scunnies/PfDA_Assignment and click the green Clone or download button.

+### Contents of repository:

+- Readme file
+- The PfDA_Assignment.ipynb notebook containing research and analysis of the real-world data and the implementation of the simulation.
+- git ignore
+- {additional files?}

+Python 3 was used to develop this project and is needed to run the code in the notebook.
+Python 3 can be downloaded from the official Python website at https://www.python.org/downloads/.
+It can also be downloaded using the Anaconda Python distribution at https://www.anaconda.com/distribution/.

+The Jupyter Notebook `PfDA_Assignment.ipynb` can be viewed directly in this GitHub repository in a browser without Python 3 being installed.
+If the repository is downloaded it can be run locally by navigating to the folder and entering the command jupyter lab or jupyter notebook on the command line.
+This will open Jupyter in the browser.

+The main python libraries used are pandas, seaborn, matplotlib.pyplot and numpy.
+These are loaded at the start of the code.
+The code should be run from top to bottom.

+### References

+Some resources are hyperlinked within the text of the notebook and the remainder of references are listed at the end of the notebook.